|A Walking Guide to the Massif de la Chartreuse|

 One of the problems with the web is that the quality of information is variable, and it is necessary to give sites a "credibility check" before placing too much confidence in their contents.
 This section is intended to provide the reader with some of the background to the development of the site, so that he may make his own judgements.

 The author first visited Chartreuse in 1968 as a member of a university caving expedition to the Cirque de St. Même area.
-His second visit was in 1985 when he went caving within the Dent de Crolles massif.
+His second visit was in 1980 when he went caving within the Dent de Crolles massif.
 Since then, he has visited the area every two or three years for two to three week long holidays, mainly walking but also including the occasional caving trip.
-He has probably spent a total of ten months in the area.
+He has spent in total well over a year in the area.
 Visits have been confined to the period between late May and September.

 This site was first developed in 1998, and has since been continually reviewed and enhanced as a result of further visits to the area, feedback from readers, and the availability of enhanced technology (of which there have been quite a few since 1998!).
-The last major update was in July 2011.
+The last significant update was in August 2016.

 The availability and prices of maps and literature is checked as often as is practical from web-based sources, and all hyperlinks are checked regularly using an in-house developed PHP transaction.

-The following are some of the sites that link to this site with comment:
+The following are some of the sites that currently link or have linked to this site, with a comment.
+Those without a hyperlink are no longer active:

 Comments from readers may be found in the Guest Book.